aa25g15/android-dev-java/README.md

 * Whenever you want to access image or store the asset reference to it, just store its int id
 * Context actually provides access to various application specific resources, system level services and info about app's environment
 * Not sure but we are using 0dp layout_height and layout_width in order to fill space sometimes
+* 0dp means match constraints
+* You might have to downgrade your version of jetpack navigation library according to your JDK version

 ## SDK
 SDK is a collection of software and libs that devs use for Android development.